 Clamp the part that is on the work surface as good as possible.
 Make sure that the clamps do not damage the plexiglass.
 You can use a piece of plywood as a buffer for this.

 To break the plexiglass at the point where you cut, push down the part of the plexiglass that extends beyond the work surface with downward pressure.
+That is how to cut plexiglass by hand the best and easiest way.

-How to cut plexiglass with a table saw
+best way to cut plexiglass with a table saw

 You may use a variety of power tools to cut thicker Plexiglas sheets.
 In this part, I’ll show you how to use a table saw to cut Plexiglas.
+Many does not know this, but the answer to the question “can you cut plexiglass with a table saw” is simply yes!

 Working with power tools involves risks.